paulresdat/InputLogger/README.md

 # InputLogger

-An input logger to demonstrate the basic steps to creating a .NET console application
+## This application exists to demonstrate the basic steps to creating a .NET console application with a database domain layer.

+TODO - create a better README